denisetiya/preserveEnvironment/README.md

 ## Project Overview

-This project, crafted with care over two productive hours, is powered by Next.js – a framework that enables seamless and efficient web development.
+This project, crafted with care over two hours, is powered by Next.js – a framework that enables seamless and efficient web development.

 ## Viewing the Project